On the local structure of the Brill-Noether locus of locally free sheaves on a smooth variety: Introduction

-Inspired by this philosophy, we apply the dgLa techniques to the analysis of infinitesimal deformations of a locally free sheaf on a smooth projective variety, such that at least a certain number of independent sections lifts to the deformed sheaf.
-Our main motivation was to test the powerful of the derived techniques in this very classical context, where the usual theory has not yet answered all questions and predict some properties the associated moduli spaces has to satisfy.
-In particular, using this different approach, we are able to show some results, probably expected by the experts but without sufficient references.
+Our main motivation here was to test the power of the derived techniques in this very classical context, where the classical theory has not yet answered all questions and predict some properties the associated moduli spaces has to satisfy.
+In particular, using this alternative approach, we are able to show some results, probably expected by the experts.
+This can be considered a first step to tackle this kind of deformations.

-An approach based on dgl pairs was used in \cite{Budur-Wang} and \cite{Budur-Rubio} to analyse cohomology jump functors.
+Here, we restrict our attention to holomorphic locally free sheaf $E$ of $\OO_X$-modules on a smooth complex manifold.
+In \cite{IM}, we extend these techniques to describe a dgLa that controls deformations of $(E,U)$ on any algebraically closed field of characteristic zero $\kk$, using Thom-Whitney constructions.
+This would offer the possibility to broaden the classical results of Brill-Noether theory over any $\kk$.
+Once we have an explicit description of the dgLa, we aim to apply this powerful approach to investigate formality or abelian homotopy and deduce information about smoothness of the Brill-Noether locus.

 The article is organised as follows.
 For the convenience of the reader, we first collect some basic notions on deformation functors, differential graded Lie algebras and the link between them.

 In the second section, we briefly recall the definition of deformations of a locally free sheaf and exhibit the dgLa that controls these deformations following \cite{Fuk}.